 Homosexuality is not widely accepted in central African society.
-In August 2017 a new law came into force criminalising same-sex sexual activity in Chad, with penalties of imprisonment ranging from 3 months to 2 years and a fine of between 50,000 and 500,000 CFA francs.
+Same-sex sexual activity is a criminal offence in Chad, with penalties of imprisonment ranging from 3 months to 2 years and a fine of between 50,000 and 500,000 CFA francs.
 See our information and advice page for the LGBT community before you travel.

 Photographing of military sites, government buildings and airports is prohibited.
-Other photography requires a government permit.
+Other photography needs a government permit.

 You should carry identification at all times (either a residence permit or a certified copy of your passport).
 Failure to produce ID can lead to detention by the police, or delays should you have to leave the country.